 - Is there a limit on the name of a dataset?

 - Where can I get the HDF source code and information relevant to HDF?

-- What documentation for HDF is available on the HDF Group ftp server?
+- What documentation for HDF is available?

 - How do I get hard copies of HDF documentation?

 - Who do I contact for information on SZIP licensing issues ?